+Avoiding plagiarism feels different for some of my students.
 Struggling writers do not need any additional stress added to their plates.
 When teaching them how to incorporate research into an essay, their brains are on overload.
 It’s all they can do to process how they should be writing a coherent sentence.
 Asking them to analyze that research and also cite it correctly is a huge obstacle.
 Here are some tips for helping scaffold research writing for struggling students:

-1. When teaching struggling writers about avoiding plagiarism, be specific about how much research students should include.
+When teaching struggling writers about avoiding plagiarism, be specific about how much research students should include.
 I tell my freshmen they need three citations per paragraph.
 Two should be paraphrased facts, and one should be a direct quote.
-These particular guidelines might seem rigid, but struggling writers appreciate the structure, and eliminating the guessing game puts them at ease.
+These particular guidelines might seem rigid, but anxious writers appreciate the structure, and eliminating the guessing game puts them at ease.

-2. As students develop the shell of their essays, require them to seek feedback on individual sections of their prewriting in the form of an outline or a graphic organizer.
+As students develop the shell of their essays, require them to seek feedback on individual sections of their prewriting in the form of an outline or a graphic organizer.
 This takes time, but it’s less frustrating for students to get feedback on their topic sentence promptly than it is for them to write out the ideas for an entire paragraph – which might take them an hour – only to find out they need to change most of it.
 Start with the thesis.
 Next, tackle the topic sentence and three main points from research for the first body paragraph.
 Before students move on to the next step, they need to confirm their ideas are cohesive and that the research is cited properly.

-4. Don’t expect students to write the essay at home.
+Don’t expect students to write the essay at home.
 I only ask my struggling writers to write during our class period.
 They need help, and asking them to work independently is too frustrating for them.
 Giving them class time provides a safe and productive environment in which I can spend time working with each student.